 What's the difference between Morgan Hill and San Jose for sellers?

-Median prices are within $200K, but Morgan Hill's median DOM (11 days) runs roughly half of San Jose's.
-The trade-off is buyer pool size — San Jose's broader employer base brings more total buyers per listing, while Morgan Hill's smaller, more local pool moves faster on the inventory it does want.
+Median prices are within $200K, but the velocity story flipped in 2026: Morgan Hill's 94-day July median now runs slower than San Jose's bigger, deeper market.
+The trade-off is buyer pool size — San Jose's broader employer base keeps more buyers circulating, while Morgan Hill sellers wait longer for the right one.

 How much does it cost to sell a $1.45M home in Morgan Hill in 2026?